untocodes/lenovo-cube-hacking/notes/avb/EXT.md

 # AVB Android Things eXtension
-AVB-EXT is an extension to the AVB specification containing features used on Android Things devices.
+AVB-ATX is an extension to the AVB specification containing features used on Android Things devices.

 ## Terminology
 | Name  | Explanation |